dxvid-pts/miniplayer/README.md

 A lightweight flutter package to simplify the creation of a miniplayer by providing a builder function with the current height and percentage progress.
 The widget responds to tap and drag gestures and is highly customizable.
 **What is a miniplayer?**
-Miniplayers are commonly used in media applications(e.g. Spotify, Youtube).
+Miniplayers are commonly used in media applications like Spotify and Youtube.
 A miniplayer can be expanded and minified and remains on the screen when minified until dismissed by the user.
 See the demo below for an example.

 ## Demo